noisebridge/Intro-Python/docs/lesson02.rst

         print "This statement never runs"
     print "This runs too"

 There are several places in python where we will learn about different types of blocks of code.
-In the above example the first if statement if true will run the first three lines of code.
-This is will do the test